guotaowang/WinDB/README.md

   <img width="1000" height="220" src="https://github.com/guotaowang/WinDB/blob/main/Figs/1732611209391.gif"/>
 </div>

+The existing HMD-based fixation collection method for panoptic data has a critical limitation --- **blind zoom**, results in the collected fixations being insufficient to train deep models to accurately predict which regions in a given panoptic are most important.

 ## News :newspaper:
 * **`Nov 29, 2024`:**  We uploaded the [FishNet]() model.
 * **`Nov 23, 2024`:** Our WinDB is now officially released [online]() on TPAMI journal.